 In this collaborative initiative select faculty members and students connected with the Marilena Laskaridis Chair in Amsterdam are participating in the CENSUS project through seminars initiated in Amsterdam and continuing (through transatlantic connections) online.
-The phase of the collaboration that is supported by the Foundation’s grant was initially set to run throughout the spring of 2020, and has now been extended through the first semester of the academic year 2020-2021.
+The phase of the collaboration that is supported by the Foundation’s grant was initially set to run throughout the spring of 2020, was subsequently extended through the first semester of the academic year 2020-2021, and has now been further extended through the Spring semester of the academic year 2020-2021.
 The current grant is also supporting research development at the CENSUS’ home base in Boston (USA).

 The research assistants collaborating with the CENSUS project in Amsterdam are:

 – Αnthi Argyriou (PhD Candidate at the Amsterdam School for Cultural Analysis; Faculty of Humanities, University of Amsterdam).